neuralmagic/deepsparse/src/deepsparse/transformers/README.md

-# [DeepSparse Pipeline Template Example] Hugging Face Transformer Inference Pipelines
+# Hugging Face Transformer Inference Pipelines

-*This section serves as a short overview of the functionality of the pipeline.
-Should contain a brief intro plus a compact description of the use cases.*

 Hugging Face Transformer integration allows serving and benchmarking sparsified [Hugging Face transformer](https://github.com/huggingface/transformers) models.
 This integration allows for leveraging the DeepSparse Engine to run the transformer inference with GPU-class performance directly on the CPU.